gramineproject/graphene/Documentation/building.rst

 - An instrumented GNU C Library
 - The Library OS itself (a shared library named ``libsysdb.so``, called the "shim" in our source code)
-- The Platform Adaptation Layer, or PAL, (a shared library named ``libpal.so``)
+- The Platform Adaptation Layer, or PAL (a shared library named ``libpal.so``)

 Prerequisites
 -------------

 Graphene currently only works on the x86_64 architecture.
-Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x.
+Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x/5.x.
 We recommend building and installing Graphene on the same host platform.
 If you find problems with Graphene on other Linux distributions, please contact us with a |~| detailed `bug report
 <https://github.com/oscarlab/graphene/issues/new>`__.